James Allan (footballer, born 1857)

 James Allan (9 October 1857 – 18 October 1911) was a Scottish schoolmaster, football administrator and footballer.
 He was the founder of Sunderland A.F.C., whom he also played for as a forward.
 He also founded Sunderland Albion F.C. and taught in several Sunderland based schools.

 Personal life

 Allan was born in Ayr, Scotland on 9 October 1857 to William Allan and Helen Ronald.
 As one of 13 children, he grew up in Tarbolton in South Ayrshire.
 In 1877, he was accepted to study medicine at the University of Glasgow.
 However, instead of continuing his profession as a doctor, Allan moved to Sunderland to become schoolmaster of Hendon Board School.
-He married Priscilla Burlison in 1880 in a Newcastle registry office, and they gave birth to their son Walter the following year.
+He married Priscilla Birlison in 1880 in a Newcastle registry office, and they gave birth to their son Walter the following year.
 Allan and his wife were also parents to Lily, Daisy, Violet, Wallace and Helen.
 After Hendon Board School, he also became the headteacher at Thomas St School, before moving to Hylton Road School where he stayed up until his death.
 He was buried at Bishopwearmouth Cemetery in Sunderland.